viettran-edgeAI/MCU/tools/data_collector/README.md

 # Data Collector Tools

-This directory contains tools for collecting and transferring datasets from ESP32 devices to your PC.
+This directory contains tools for collecting and transferring image datasets from ESP32 devices to your PC.

 ## Components